 One of our very first employees, Brendan Jackson is working as a technician for Batture while pursuing his engineering degree from UNO and working towards his surveying certificate from the University of Wyoming.
 With his combination of hard work and people skills, Brendan is an essential asset to the company.
 The fact that Brendan is a team player who loves working outdoors makes him all the more valuable.
 Brendan was born and raised in New Orleans.

-is a Project Engineer at Batture specializing in structures.
+Ryan Jeansonne is a Project Engineer at Batture specializing in structures.
 He has extensive experience in the heavy civil and building industries.
 Projects over the last 4 years have focused on construction phase services, structural evaluation & design, and quality assurance.
 Mr. Jeansonne most notably has experience with reviewing contractor submittals, requests for information, and field change requests for the East Side Access project in Manhattan NY.
 Mr. Jeansonne also has experience with structural design of buildings and industrial projects in the Greater NYC Area, New Orleans, and Shreveport locations.
 Mr. Jeansonne possesses expertise with structural calculations & reports, anchorage design, stress analysis software, 3-D BIM, and CADD drafting.
+Ryan is a licensed professional engineer in New York.

 Vershawn Jones is a Drafting Technician with wide-ranging experience as a technical drafter and estimator.
 His primary role at Batture, LLC is to provide AutoCAD/Revit drafting services.
 His interest in the field began in 2010 when he took a high school course in Drafting.
 He began a job as a drafter at a manufacturing company in 2015, which led him to pursue a degree in the field.
 Selected for a federal work study prior to graduation, he taught and tutored drafting students in the applications of AutoCAD, Revit, and Inventor.
 Mr. Jones graduated with a degree in Drafting in Design Technology from ITT Technical Institute of St. Rose, Louisiana in 2016.